mehrvarz/webcall-android/README.md

 ### Low power use

-WebCall for Android has very low power requirements for what it does.
+When receiving calls in the background, WebCall for Android has very low power requirements.
+Especially for what it does.
 It often uses less battery than a regular mobile browser running in parallel (doing nothing).

-# Building the APK
+## Building the APK

 You need Java 11 and gradle 7.3.3.
 You can build this project by running: gradle build --info